 Funding source: State maintenance reserve funds

-Estimated timeline: Construction began in fall 2023 is scheduled to be completed by summer 2024.
+Estimated timeline: Construction of phase one began in fall 2023 is anticipated to be completed in early 2025.
+Construction of phase two will follow and is anticipated to be completed by early 2026.

 Primary consultants: Raymond Engineering (architect) and SRC Construction (general contractor)